Spain at the Olympics

 Spain first participated at the Olympic Games in 1900, and has sent athletes to compete in most Summer Olympic Games since 1920.
-Spain has also participated in every Winter Olympic Games since 1936.
+The nation has also participated in every Winter Olympic Games since 1936.
 Its team is organised by the Spanish Olympic Committee (COE, Comité Olímpico Español) created in 1924.

 Spain withdrew from the 1936 Summer Olympics in Nazi Germany because of the Civil War, and also boycotted the 1956 Games in Melbourne because of the Soviet Union's invasion of Hungary.
 The equestrian events in 1956 were held five months earlier in Stockholm, and Spain did participate in those events.

 Spain hosted the 1992 Summer Olympics in Barcelona.

-Spanish athletes have won a total of 192 medals in 33 different sports as of 2024 and the country currently ranks 25th in the all-time Summer Olympics medal count, with canoeing as the top medal-producing sport and sailing as the top gold medal-producing sport.
-Five of those medals were won at the Winter Games.
+Spanish athletes have won a total of 195 medals in 34 different sports as of 2026 and the country currently ranks 25th in the all-time Summer Olympics medal count, with canoeing as the top medal-producing sport and sailing as the top gold medal-producing sport.
+Eight of those medals were won at the Winter Games.

 The COE counts one medal more than the IOC because they recognized one won by Pedro José Pidal y Bernaldo de Quirós in live pigeon shooting in the 1900 Summer Olympics, while the IOC doesn't recognize the event as an official one as the winners were given a money award.